rahulsaini/Angular-SpringBoot-REST-JWT/README.md

 <br/>

-To get a token call `POST /session` API with a valid userid and password. for example you may you can use the folliwing curl command to get a token
+To get a token call `POST /session` API with a valid userid and password. for example you may you can use the following curl command to get a token
 ```
 curl -X POST --header 'Content-Type: application/json' -d '{ "username":"demo", "password":"demo" }' 'http://localhost:9119/session'
 ```